Ottoman Armenian population

 The Ottoman Armenian population varied throughout history.
 The number of Armenians within the empire between 1914 and 1915 is a controversial topic.
-Most estimates by Western scholars range from 1.5 to 2.4 million.
+Most historians estimate the Armenian population in 1914 range from 1.5 to 2 million.
 According to Britannica prior to 1915 and Samuel Cox, American Embassy in Istanbul from 1880-1886, it was 1.75 million and 2.4 million, respectively.

 Establishing the size of this population is very important in determining an accurate estimation of Armenian losses between 1915 and 1923 during the Armenian genocide.

 Classic Period

 Values based on taxation data

 While the Ottoman Empire had population records prior to the 1830s, it was only in 1831 that the Office of Population Registers fund (Ceride-i Nüfus Nezareti) was founded.
 To draw more accurate data, the Office decentralized in 1839.
 Registrars, inspectors, and population officials were appointed to the provinces and smaller administrative districts.
 They recorded births and deaths periodically and compared lists indicating the population in each district.
 These records were not a total count of population.
 Rather, they were based on what is known as “head of household”.
 Only the ages, occupation, and property of the male family members only were counted.

 The official data derived from extending the taxation values to the total population.
 Because of the use of taxation data to infer population size, detailed data for numerous Ottoman urban centers - towns with more than 5,000 inhabitants - is accurate.
 This data was collaborated with data on wages and prices.
 Another source was used for the numbers of landlords of households in the Ottoman Empire – every household was assumed to have 5 residents.